Learn Java Easy. Chapter 5 Exercises

 }

-π‘ Initialize the control variable: The control variable in a Java loop is a variable that is used to count or keep track of the number of times the loop has executed.
+💡Initialize the control variable: The control variable in a Java loop is a variable used to count or track the number of times the loop has executed.
 It helps decide when the loop should stop.

 Exercise 4.
-Show numbers between 320 and 160 counting down by twenty using a while loop.
+Show numbers between 320 and 160 in steps of twenty and backwards using a while loop.

 Solution: